Automatic renewal clauses promise to set your commercial contracts on autopilot, ensuring a recurring revenue stream.

 Are autorenewal clauses enforceable?

-Autorenewal clauses are generally enforceable, but they must meet specific legal requirements to be valid.
+Autorenewal clauses are generally enforceable, but they must meet specific legal requirements designed to protect consumers.

-#1 Yes, if the renewal terms are clearly and conspicuously disclosed
+#1 Yes, if the automatic renewal terms are clearly disclosed

-The renewal terms must be clearly and prominently disclosed in the contract.
-For instance, ABCmouse, an online learning company, faced significant enforcement action by the Federal Trade Commission (FTC).
+The renewal terms must be prominently disclosed in the contract.
+ABCmouse, an online learning company, faced significant enforcement action by the Federal Trade Commission (FTC).
 They were fined $10 million for automatic renewal clauses in their contracts that were not clearly disclosed, leading to consumer charges without explicit consent and a difficult cancellation process.

 #2 Yes, if explicit consumer consent is obtained